trigaten/Learn_Prompting/docs/Images/intro.md

 # Intro to Image Prompting

-Figuring our the best prompt to create a perfect image is a particular challenge.
+Figuring out the best prompt to create a perfect image is a particular challenge.
 Research into methods to do so is not quite as developed as text prompting.
-This may be due to inherent challenges in creating things which are fundamentally subjective and often lack good accuracy metrics.
+This may be due to inherent challenges in creating objects which are fundamentally subjective and often lack good accuracy metrics.
 However, fear not, as the image prompting community(@parsons2022dalleprompt) has made great discoveries about how to prompt various image models(@rombach2021highresolution)(@ramesh2022hierarchical).

+This guide does not currently cover image prompting tecniques; instead, I provide an example of the end-to-end process below, along with some great resources to get started.

 ## Example

-Here I will go through an example of how I created the images for this course.
+Here I will go through an example of how I created the images for the front page of this course.
 I had been experimenting with low poly style for a deep reinforcement learning neural radiance field project.
 I liked the low poly style, and wanted to use it for this course's images.

-I needed an astronaut, a rocket, and a computer for the images on the front page.
+I wanted an astronaut, a rocket, and a computer for the images on the front page.

 I did a bunch of research into how to create low poly images, on [r/StableDiffusion](https://www.reddit.com/r/StableDiffusion/) and other sites, but couldn't find anything super helpful.